All India Institute of Medical Sciences, Delhi: Main campus

-Extension campuses of AIIMS New Delhi Jhajjar-AIIMS-II
+Extension campuses of AIIMS Delhi Jhajjar-AIIMS-II

 The second campus of All India Institute of Medical Sciences (AIIMS-II), spread over 330 acres (1.335 square kilometres) of land was visualized during the period of Prof. Tirath Das Dogra as Director AIIMS Delhi and Anbumani Ramadoss (President, AIIMS), Minister of Health and Family welfare union of India in 2009 at Bhadsha village [also spelled Badsa] in Haryana's Jhajjar district.

 AIIMS-II was thought to be developed as the largest medical Education centre for super-specialities in the world to meet the enormous need of super-specialists in various field in India.
 The 330 acres of land was donated by the then Chief Minister Bhupinder Singh Hooda, of Haryana to Anbumani Ramadoss, in presence of Director AIIMS Tirath Das Dogra, in a big public function on 28 February 2009 at the proposed site.
 The National Cancer Institute is first to come up, next is the National Cardiovascular centre as a joint venture between Govt of Haryana and Union health ministry in a series of future developments as envisaged.
-The next under the plan is a unique collaborative centre between IITD-Jhajjar campus located adjacent to the AIIMS (New Delhi)'s Jhajjar Extension.
+The next under the plan is a unique collaborative centre between IITD-Jhajjar campus located adjacent to the AIIMS (Delhi)'s Jhajjar Extension.
 They jointly are to set up a "biomedical research park", running joint PhD/research programmes managed through the Foundation for Innovation and Technology Transfer (FITT).

 National Cancer Institute (NCI) and upcoming National Heart Institute

-The 710 bedded National Cancer Institute of India and Infectious and Community Diseases Centre at AIIMS (New Delhi)'s Jhajjar Extension Campus is constructed at a cost of ₹2,034 crores on 32 acres along the lines of National Cancer Institute of the USA and it is focused on treatment and research on the India-specific cancer.
+The 710 bedded National Cancer Institute of India and Infectious and Community Diseases Centre at AIIMS (Delhi)'s Jhajjar Extension Campus is constructed at a cost of ₹2,034 crores on 32 acres along the lines of National Cancer Institute of the USA and it is focused on treatment and research on the India-specific cancer.

 It became operational on 18 December 2018 including OPD, lab and 250-bed hospital which will be expanded to 710 beds by December 2019.
 It is headed by Dr. G.K.
-Rath former Head of Department of Oncology at AIIMS (New Delhi).
+Rath former Head of Department of Oncology at AIIMS (Delhi).
 National Heart Institute (India) is also being established here.
 A heliport is being developed here in January 2019 for the Air Ambulance to serve emergency patients from remote areas.

 Ballabhgarh Extension campus

 Ballabhgarh, established in 1965, is an extension campus of AIIMS in Ballabhgarh city of Faridabad district in Haryana.
 This rural field practice OPD campus was set up in collaboration with Government of Haryana as "Comprehensive Rural Health Services Project" – "Ballabgarh Health and Demographic Surveillance System".
-In 1961 Rural Field Practice was established at AIIMS (New Delhi) with the help of Rockefeller Foundation.
+In 1961 Rural Field Practice was established at AIIMS (Delhi) with the help of Rockefeller Foundation.
 In 1965, the Comprehensive Rural Health Services Project was set up at Ballabgarh with a 50-bed hospital, 24 hr emergency and obstetric facilities, outpatient services in medicine, surgery, pediatrics, gynaecology and obstetrics, eye, otorhinolaryngology, psychiatry, physical medicine and rehabilitation, pediatric surgery, dental care, homeopathy, NCD clinic, ANC (Antenatal Checkup) clinic, immunization clinic, laboratory, radiological and ultra-sonography services.